taranjitkaurme/datascience_practice_python/README.md

 Whether you're a novice honing your Python skills or an experienced developer seeking practical examples, this repository caters to a diverse audience eager to enhance their programming proficiency.

+# Python Practice
+Explore the 'practice_python' folder to find Jupyter files for Python practice.
+You can run these files using Jupyter Notebook or any compatible environment.

 # Flask RESTful API Project
 ## Overview
 This project is a Flask RESTful API that provides endpoints for managing users, locations, companies, positions, and user-company mappings.
 It follows best practices for structuring a Flask project and includes unit tests using pytest.